 Topic 4: Using Macros

 There are many projects sent multiple times throughout a year.
-OftentimesThe message and files rarely change.
-One way to pply macros to the email code.
+Oftentimes, the message and files rarely change.
+Applying macros to the email code helps maintain this process.
 Macros are added at the beginning of the email code.
-This allows for one spot to update code instead of going through the entire code each time.
-This is a key way to keep changing code to a minimum.
-The result would be identical to Display 5. .
-The below code shows an example of where the macos can The code below shows how to apply macros:
+This allows for one spot to update code instead of going through the entire code each time and keeps modifying code to a minimum.
+The result would be identical to Display 5.
+The code below shows how to apply macros:

 %let release_date = June 2021;